-Through the active participation of people with ALS and the broader community, we have made some significant accomplishments together.
+Through the active participation of people living with ALS and the broader community, we have made significant accomplishments together.

-- Eliminating the 2 year waiting period before people with ALS receive Medicare benefits due to disability
+- Eliminated the 2-year waiting period before people living with ALS receive Medicare benefits due to disability.

-- Increasing federal funding from $10 to $20 million at the Department of Defense ALS Research Program and from $83 million to $111 million at the National Institutes of Health between fiscal years 2018 to 2020 for research to find treatments and a cure for ALS
+- Increased federal funding from $20 to $40 million at the Department of Defense ALS Research Program, and from $83 million to more than $100 million at the National Institutes of Health, between fiscal years 2019 and 2021 for research to find new treatments and a cure for ALS.

-- Leading efforts to create and securing funding for the National ALS Registry and Biorepository, a Centers for Disease Control and Prevention database of people with ALS and biological samples that helps scientists understand the disease and its causes
+- Lead efforts to create and secure funding for the National ALS Registry and Biorepository, a Centers for Disease Control and Prevention database of people with ALS and biological samples that helps scientists understand the disease and its causes.

-- Implementing historic regulations at the Department of Veterans Affairs designating ALS as a service-connected disease, ensuring that veterans with ALS and their survivors have access to VA benefits, including health care and disability benefits
+- Implemented historic regulations at the Department of Veterans Affairs – designating ALS as a service-connected disease and ensuring that veterans living with ALS and their survivors have access to VA benefits, including health care and disability benefits.

 Write to Your Members of Congress

 Ask Your Members of Congress to Join the ALS Caucus

 The bipartisan Senate and House ALS caucuses bring together members of Congress from both sides of the aisle to raise awareness about the challenges faced by people with ALS and their families, advance policies that improve the lives of people with ALS, expand the network of support for those suffering with the disease, and advocate for investments in research to discover a cure.
 Send a letter to your members of Congress and ask them to join the ALS Caucus today.